ETHorHIL/phase2ceremony_1/VERIFY.md

-# Verification of the ceremony
+# Verification of the ceremony guide

 In order to verify the circuit, you will need a machine with tons of memory.